 For the Dough

-• cup white sugar (plus 1 teaspoon for proofing the yeast)
+- ⅓ cup granulated sugar (plus 1 teaspoon for proofing the yeast)

-• ½ cup unsalted butter, melted (plus more for greasing)
+- ½ cup unsalted butter, softened (plus more for greasing)

 For the Cinnamon Sugar Filling